Deploy

 Private IP of Nginx server for MOSIP cluster

-MOSIP uses an OpenID Connect server to limit and manage access across all the services.
-The default installation comes with Keycloak.
-This domain is used to access the keycloak server over wireguard
+MOSIP uses an OpenID Connect server (default: Keycloak) to manage access across services.
+Accessible over Wireguard.

 7.